alansfyeung/248acu-website/_pages/ranks-in-the-aac.md

 ### Cadet Warrant Officer Class Two (CDTWO2)

 {% capture caption_cdtwo2 %}
-Cadet Warrant Officers Class Two wear an insignia of a Queen's crown bounded by a square frame, and are usually the Company Sergeant Major (CSM)<sup>1</sup>, or may hold a unit training or operations role within the cadet unit.
+Cadet Warrant Officers Class Two wear an insignia of a crown bounded by a square frame, and are usually the Company Sergeant Major (CSM)<sup>1</sup>, or may hold a unit training or operations role within the cadet unit.
 A CDTWO2 is to be addressed as "Sir/Ma'am" by their subordinates.
 {% endcapture %}
 {% include badge-of-rank.html rank="cdtwo2" caption=caption_cdtwo2 %}